awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [The Wild Week in AI](https://www.getrevue.co/profile/wildml).
 A weekly AI & Deep Learning newsletter.
 * [Machine Learning Weekly](http://mlweekly.com/).
 A hand-curated newsletter about machine learning and deep learning.
 * [Machine Learnings](http://subscribe.machinelearnings.co/).
 A weekly roundup of ML & AI news.
+* [Inside AI](https://inside.com/ai).
+Weekly newsletter bringing you the latest in Artificial Intelligence, Robotics, and Neurotechnology.

 ## Technology in General
 * [Barista.io](https://www.barista.io/).
 Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.